cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Background

-Kubernetes has a declarative configuration management system that allows users to specify the desired state of resources which Kubernetes controllers continiously reconcile with the current system state.
+Kubernetes has a declarative configuration management system that allows users to specify the desired state of resources which Kubernetes controllers continuously reconcile with the current system state.
 For flexibility, and to address a wide set of use cases, Kubernetes provides several configuration options for each resource.

 While this is powerful, it also creates a few challenges:
 1. Only a small subset of configuration options are commonly used.